KelinLyu/Lab8_Starter/README.md

 # Lab 8 - Starter
 Completed by Deze Lyu alone.
+Please see the "screenshot XXX test.png" files.
+Thanks.
 ###### Question (1)
 I choose (1) because it is mentioned in the paragraphs above: "code getting pushed to the remote repository..."
 ###### Question (2)